-- distinguishing between what is marital and what is community property,
+- Distinguishing between what is marital property and what is community property.

-- establishing procedures and rules for issues that may arise in the future, and
+- Establishing procedures and rules for issues that may arise in the future.

-Many people fear that discussing these matters, or even bringing up the word prenuptial agreement, will cause turmoil in their relationship.
+Many people fear that discussing these matters, or even bringing up the word "prenuptial agreement," will cause turmoil in their relationship.
 Often times, just the opposite is true.
 One of the main irreconcilable differences leading to divorce is finances.
 Talking to your spouse ahead of time regarding finances, property, and marital asset management can avoid a lot of these disagreements.
-You both can get on the same page in the beginning so that the issue does not pop up and cause an argument later.
-Furthermore, discussing these issues nurtures healthy communication.
-Even if you and your spouse decide a prenup is not for you, discussing the mentioned issues is a very good idea.

 Although nuptial agreements carry a lot of benefits, there are some downsides that you should consider before creating one.

 - It's not romantic.
-If you fear that discussing a property and finance distribution and the possibility of a separation or divorce will dull your relationship in some way, then a prenup may not be right for you.
+If you fear that discussing a property and finance distribution and the possibility of a separation or divorce will dull your relationship in some way, then maybe you should avoid the discussion.

-- There may be state laws that cover all of the issues you want to address, without a prenup.
-Different states have laws that determine how property is distributed in the case of a separation of divorce.
-These laws may be perfectly ideal for you.
-If so, there is no need of going through the trouble of creating a prenuptial agreement.
-On the other hand, there may be certain issues in your situation that are not covered by the law, and would nudge you towards clarifying the issue in a prenup.
+- There may be state laws that cover all of the issues you want to address without a prenup.
+On the other hand, there may be certain issues in your situation that aren't covered by the law, and would nudge you towards clarifying the issue in a prenup.

-- A prenup cannot include child support or child custody issues.
+- A prenup can't include child support or child custody issues.
 The court has the final say in calculating child support.
 The court determines child support based on a "best interest of the child" standard, with several factors at play.
-A court would never uphold a provision of a prenuptial agreement that dealt with child support.

 - A court can set aside any provisions it finds to be unfair or not in the interest of justice.
-For example, courts have set aside provisions that do not allow a spouse any share of the other's bank account, if the account holder contributed greatly to that bank account during the marriage.
-The most commonly set aside provisions are alimony agreements and alimony waivers.
+For example, courts have set aside provisions that don't allow a spouse any share of the other's bank account, if the account holder contributed greatly to that bank account during the marriage.

-- A prenup cannot include personal preferences, such as who has what chores, where to spend the holidays, or what school the children should attend.
+- A prenup can't include personal preferences, such as who has what chores, where to spend the holidays, or what school the children should attend.
 Prenuptial agreements are designed to address financially based issues.
-Judges grow uncomfortable when they see private domestic matters included in a contract, and will often view the document as frivolous, striking it down.

-Now that you have reviewed the pros and cons, think about your specific situation to decide if a prenuptial agreement is right for you.
+Now that you have reviewed the pros and cons, think about your specific situation to decide whether a prenup is right for you.